Agile Methodologies Enhance Appian Delivery – Part 2

 Examples of an effective retrospective include: user stories with missing acceptance criteria, development times or user story pointing were incorrectly estimated, an inadequate collaboration of testing.
 Whatever the case may be, this meeting will ensure the team is performing at capacity.

-In conclusion, Bits in Glass Appian customers benefit from BIG’s best practices in Agile.
+In conclusion, our Appian customers benefit from best practices in Agile project delivery.
 This delivery methodology has been tried and true, and will ultimately identify the Minimum Viable Product (MVP) for the business.
-As a result, using Appian to quickly build software combined with Agile’s ability to quickly respond to business needs, BIG delivers a custom digital solution to the business end user that is production ready within a matter of weeks, as opposed to years.
+As a result, using Appian to quickly build software combined with Agile’s ability to quickly respond to business needs, we deliver a custom digital solution to the business end-user that is production-ready within a matter of weeks, as opposed to years.

 About the Author